Manifestor-cc/usage-guide/docs/bypasses/index.md

 :::note
 We haven't tested if these work, and we won't be able to help you with them.
 :::

+If a game's bypass/fix uses the standard installation process (just extracting files into the game directory), you'll find it listed under [Common bypasses/fixes](/bypasses/common_bypasses).

+Games that require a unique or specialized installation method have their own dedicated pages (which you'll find below).

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';